 In 1853, Davis was appointed secretary of war by President Franklin Pierce.
 He served in that position until 1857, when he returned to the Senate.
 Although opposed to session, while back in the Senate, he continued to defend the rights of southern slave states.
 Davis remained in the Senate until January 1861, resigning when Mississippi left the Union.

 In conjunction with the formation of the Confederacy,

-Davis became was named president of the Confederate States of America on February 18, 1861.
-On May 10, 1865, he was captured by Union forces near Irwinville, Virginia, and charged with treason.
+Davis was named president of the Confederate States of America on February 18, 1861.
+On May 10, 1865, he was captured by Union forces near Irwinville, Georgia, and charged with treason.
 Davis was imprisoned at Fort Monroe in Virginia from May 22, 1865, to May 13, 1867, before being released on bail paid partly by abolitionist Horace Greely.